Some hot springs are unforgettably impressive.

 I felt as if I were at one with the great nature, being washed out by overwhelming amount of hot water.

 |Numajiri Motoyu, Numajiri Onsen, Fukushima, Japan|

-Hot (about 160 degrees) water upwelling from bottom of the river is mixed with river water and it enables us comfortable soaking.
+Mineral water gushing from the bottom is mixed with the river water, which enables comfortable soaking.

-It can be said a spot for “a wise man,” because it is much safer and complimentary.
+It can be said a spot for a wise man.